coltonTB/personal/content/home.md

 ## Hello.

 ###*My name is Colton Brown.*
 I'm a software developer currently living in Los Angeles.
 I'm passionate about bringing inspired designs and products to life through code.
 I also enjoy building developer tools and contributing to the open-source community.
-My current focus is working with javascript on both the frontend and backend.
+My current focus is working with frontend and backend javascript technologies.

 <br/>